Benno-K/PublicScripts/README.md

 Just because it suits my needs, the default filesystems checked when you don't pass any as arguments,

 are: / /boot /ssd /data"

+## testmail
+Sends a timestamped test
+email.

+### Arguments:
+- Recipient
+If not specified it will be
+prompted.